techstreams/TSDataTable/README.md

   * Under ***Execute the app as:*** → select your account
   * Under ***Who has access to the app:*** → select ***Anyone within "your domain"***

-To access the published data table, use the URL from ***Current web app URL*** section of the publishing dialog aboes *(URL that ends in `/exec`)*.
+To access the published data table, use the URL from ***Current web app URL*** section of the publishing dialog above *(URL that ends in `/exec`)*.
 Also use this URL to embed the published data table in a Google Site *(see next section)*.

 <br>

 ### Embed Published Data Table in a Google Site

-Once the data table has been published it can be embedded in the ***new*** version of Google Sites.
+Once the data table has been published, it can be embedded in the ***new*** version of Google Sites.
 Follow the instructions [adding content from another website](https://support.google.com/sites/answer/90569) on the Google Sites documentation.

 *__TIP!__ By controlling the size of the embed area in the Google Site, you can control additional viewing of the data table.*